 Average Weather in Sedona Arizona, United States

-In Sedona, the temperature typically varies from 35°F to 94°F over the course of the year, and is rarely below 27°F or above 101°F.
+In Sedona, the summers are hot and mostly clear and the winters are cold and partly cloudy.
+Over the course of the year, the temperature typically varies from 35°F to 94°F and is rarely below 27°F or above 101°F.

 Average High and Low Temperature